 You could spend a whole day at the Egyptian Museum in Cairo, and you probably should.
 I just had a few hours there, and I was literally running from exhibit to exhibit.
 You aren’t permitted to take photos inside (I had special permission thanks to my ‘minder’), but honestly, you should just focus on taking it all in.

 Having a great guide here is well worth it because there is little explanation of the individual items.
 In fact, a new modern museum, near the pyramids, is in the works.
-It will be much better for preserving the artefacts and easier for tourists to get to.
+It will be much better for preserving the artefacts and easier for tourists to visit.
 Still, there’s a great colonial atmosphere in the current museum: the dusty shelves, the cluttered displays.
 I kind of loved it.

-Of course the big draw is this guy.
+Of course, the big draw is this guy.

-All I can say is seeing King Tut’s treasures in photos and film, does not do justice to the opulence and sheer volume of objects that came out of a tiny tomb.
+All I can say is seeing King Tut’s treasures in photos and film does not do justice to the opulence and sheer volume of objects that came out of a tiny tomb.
 (Read more on AFAR.)

-One aspect of the museum, you won’t see in the brochures, is the huge police and army contingent guarding the building.
+One aspect of the museum, you won’t see in the brochures, is the massive police and army contingent guarding the building.
 The museum is located in the heart of Cairo, just steps from where the bulk of the Arab Spring uprising took place.
 During the confusion, a few of the artefacts were stolen or damaged.
 Since then, the museum has been under heavy guard to protect the invaluable history here.

 I can honestly say I have never walked a gauntlet of tanks to enter a museum before.